Water damage event while homeowner was out of town!!

 Our Employee of the Month for July 2019!!!!

 Every month our team at SERVPRO of Tallahassee takes a vote for employee of the month.
 Our vote is comprised of a blind ballot where each of our team members are given a ballot and they vote for the individual who they feel should be recognized as employee of month.
 Additionally, we count customer compliments as a vote too.
 So each month we keep a record of compliments our team receives either as a whole or individually for that month.
 We tally each compliment as a vote.
 So, at the end of month, we not only count our own votes but essentially the votes of the community members we service as well.

-With that said, SERVPRO of Tallahassee would like to take a minute to give praise to one of our highly trained production technicians, Cory Williams, for receiving employee of the month for the month of July.
-Thank you Cory for your long hours and dedication.
-Cory is helping bring the brand to life with his hard work and compassion shown in the field.
-Thank you Cory for being part of our team!!!
+With that said, SERVPRO of Tallahassee would like to take a minute to give praise to one of our highly trained production technicians, Robert Philbrick, for receiving employee of the month for the month of July.
+Thank you Robert for your long hours and dedication.
+Robert is helping bring the brand to life with his hard work and compassion shown in the field.
+Thank you Robert for being part of our team!!!